JoshOBrien/exiftoolr/README.md

 ```

 **exiftoolr** makes a reasonable attempt to find local copies of Perl
-and ExifTool, and in most cases will need no hints to find them.
+and ExifTool and in most cases will need no hints to find them.
 For
-situations in which want more control over which Perl or ExifTool is
+direct control over which Perl or ExifTool is used, set their paths
-used, set their paths with either an explicit call to
-`configure_exiftool()` or by setting the environment variables
+with either an explicit call to `configure_exiftool()` or by setting
-`"ET_PERL_PATH"` and `"ET_EXIFTOOL_PATH"`.
+the environment variables `"ET_PERL_PATH"` and `"ET_EXIFTOOL_PATH"`.

 # Usage

-`exif_read()` will quickly read metadata from one or more image files,
+`exif_read()` reads metadata from one or more image files, returning
-returning the results in a plain `data.frame`:
+the results in a plain `data.frame`:

 ```r